-The cooling operation described in Item 3, Cooling mode. above also applies to operation with a humidity sensing thermostat.
+The cooling operation described above in the Cooling Mode section also applies to Dehumidification mode.
 The exceptions are listed below:

 - a.
-Low cooling-When the R-to-G-and-Y1 circuit is closed and there is a demand for dehumidification, the low cooling airflow demand is reduced by 10 percent. - b.
-High cooling-When the R-to-G-and Y/Y2 circuit is closed and there is a demand for dehumidification, high cooling airflow demand is reduced by 10 percent. - c.
-Cooling off-delay-When the "call for cooling" is satisfied and there is a demand for dehumidification, the cooling blower-off delay is decreased from 90 seconds to 5 seconds.
+Low cooling When the R to G-and-Y1 circuit is closed and there is a demand for dehumidification, the furnace blower motor BLWM will drop the blower airflow to 86% of low cooling airflow which is the SW3 selection as shown in Fig. 57. - a.
+High cooling When the R to G-and Y/Y2 circuit is closed and there is a demand for dehumidification, the furnace blower motor BLWM will drop the blower airflow to 86% of high-cooling airflow.
+High-cooling airflow is based on the A/C selection shown in Fig. 57. - b.
+Cooling off-delay When the "call for cooling" is satisfied and there is a demand for dehumidification, the cooling blower-off delay is decreased from 90 seconds to 5 seconds.

-5. Continuous Blower Mode
+Continuous Blower Mode

-When the R-to-G circuit is closed by the thermostat, the blower motor BLWM will operate at continuous blower airflow.
-Continuous blower airflow selection is initially based on the CF (continuous fan) selection shown in Fig. 59.
-Factory default is shown in Fig. 59.
+When the R to G circuit is closed by the thermostat, the blower motor BLWM will operate at continuous blower airflow.
+Continuous blower airflow selection is initially based on the SW3 selection shown in Table 5.
+Factory default is shown in Table 5.
 Terminal EAC-1 is energized as long as the blower motor BLWM is energized.

-During a call for heat, the furnace control CPU will transition the blower motor BLWM to continuous blower airflow or low-heat airflow whichever is lowest.
-The blower motor BLWM will remain ON until the main burners ignite then shut OFF and remain OFF for the blower-ON delay (45 seconds in low-heat, and 25 seconds in high-heat), allowing the furnace heat exchangers to heat up more quickly, then restarts at the end of the blower-ON delay period at low-heat or high-heat airflow, respectively.
+During a call for heat, the furnace control CPU will transition the blower motor BLWM to continuous blower airflow, minimum-heat airflow, or the mid-range airflow, whichever is lowest.
+The blower motor BLWM will remain ON until the main burners ignite then shut OFF and remain OFF for the blower-ON delay (45 seconds in intermediate heat, and 25 seconds in maximum-heat), allowing the furnace heat exchangers to heat up more quickly, then restarts at the end of the blower-ON delay period at modulating or maximum-heat airflow respectively.

 The blower motor BLWM will revert to continuous-blower airflow after the heating cycle is completed.
-In high-heat, the furnace control CPU will drop the blower motor BLWM to low-heat airflow during the selected blower-OFF delay period before transitioning to continuous-blower airflow.
+When the thermostat satisfies, the furnace control CPU will drop the blower motor BLWM to minimum-heat airflow during the selected blower-OFF delay period before transitioning to continuous-blower airflow.

-When the thermostat "calls for low-cooling", the blower motor BLWM will switch to operate at low-cooling airflow.
+When the thermostat "calls for low-cooling", the blower motor BLWM will operate at low-cooling airflow.
 When the thermostat is satisfied, the blower motor BLWM will operate an additional 90 seconds at low-cooling airflow before transitioning back to continuous-blower airflow.

 When the thermostat "calls for high-cooling", the blower motor BLWM will operate at high cooling airflow.
-When the thermostat is satisfied, the blower motor BLWM will operate an additional 90 seconds at high-cooling airflow before transitioning back to continuous-blower airflow.
-When the R-to-G circuit is opened, the blower motor BLWM will continue operating for an additional 5 seconds, if no other function requires blower motor BLWM operation.
+When the thermostat is satisfied, the blower motor BLWM will operate an additional 90 seconds at high-cooling airflow before transitioning back to continuous-blower airflow

+When the R to G circuit is opened, the blower motor BLWM will continue operating for an additional 5 seconds, if no other function requires blower motor BLWM operation.